iwillspeak/iwillspeak.github.io/about.md

 <br style="clear: both;" />
 </div>

 You can usually find me messing around with some form of software or another, and this has lead to the creation of many [projects](/projects.html).
+I sometimes livestream development [on Twitch][twitch].
 When I have the time, or feel the need, I like to post my thoughts on my [Blog][blog].

 You can follow me on Twitter as [@willspeak][twitter].
 Don't expect me to tell you anything more interesting than the coffee i'm drinking